rohanchavan1918/rohanchavan.codes/content/posts/blogs/wc.md

 As expected, when we dont pass any flags the default output is printing new lines, number of chars and bytes

-Lets pass some flags and test it
+Lets pass some flags and test it.

 ```
 PS C:\Users\rohan\Desktop\personal\wc> go run .\cmd\main.go -l -w file.txt